memo/ai-resources/README.md

 # Introduction
-This is a very incomplete and subjective selection of resources to learn about the algorithms and maths of Artificial Intelligence (AI) / Machine Learning (ML) / Statistical Inference (SI) / Deep Learning (DL) / Reinforcement Learning (RL) - starting for beginners.
-Mainly MOOCs & video lectures for now, books / tutorials / articles etc might come later.
+This is a very incomplete and subjective selection of resources to learn about the algorithms and maths of Artificial Intelligence (AI) / Machine Learning (ML) / Statistical Inference (SI) / Deep Learning (DL) / Reinforcement Learning (RL) - for beginners.
 It is not an exhaustive list and only contains some of the learning materials *that I have personally completed* so that I can include brief personal comments on them.
 It is also by no means the *best* path to follow (nowadays most MOOCs have full paths all the way from basic statistics and linear algebra to ML/DL).
 But this is the path I took and in a sense it's a partial documentation of my personal journey into DL (actually I bounced around all of these back and forth like crazy).
 As someone who has no formal background in Computer Science (but has been programming for many years), the language, notation and concepts of ML/SI/DL and even CS was completely alien to me, and the learning curve was not only steep, but vertical, treacherous and slippery like ice.

 A lot of the resources below are actually not for DL but more comprehensive ML/SI.
 DL is mostly just tweaks on top of older techniques, so once you have a solid foundation in ML/SI it makes a lot more sense.
 If you go through the video lectures below (including advanced ones), you'll be able to pick up current DL developments directly from the published papers.